Contact Us Today for Skin Cancer Reconstructive Surgery

 If there is a silver lining associated with being diagnosed with BCC, it would be that it is one of only a few cancers that seldom metastasizes to other organs in the body and is rarely fatal.
 However, complications can occur if individuals do not seek prompt medical treatment.
-According to most dermatologists and oncologists with top-tier medical practices, such as Skin Cancer Reconstructive Surgery Los Angeles and Facial Reconstruction Surgery Los Angeles, untreated basal cell carcinoma can give way to large tumors.
-These tumors can become deeply embedded in the skin and can damage skin tissue as well as bones, all of which can result in disfigurement.
-Also, if they grow too large, these tumors can put a strain on certain organs in the body, which can put one’s life in danger.
+According to most dermatologists and oncologists with top-tier medical practices, such as skin cancer reconstructive surgery and facial reconstruction surgery, untreated BCC can give way to large tumors.
+The cancerous tissue can become deeply embedded under the skin and can cause damage to bones, all of which can result in disfigurement.
+If they grow too large, these tumors can put a strain on certain organs in the body, which can put one’s life in danger.

 What You Should Know About Basal Cell Carcinoma Symptoms

-When it comes to basal cell carcinoma symptoms, they can vary significantly from one person to the next, according to physicians with Facial Reconstruction Surgery Los Angeles and many other practitioners in the Los Angeles County area.
+When it comes to BCC symptoms, they can vary significantly from one person to the next, according to physicians and other practitioners.
 For example, skin anomalies tend to appear darker in dark-skinned individuals compared to those who are fair-skinned.
-Additionally, some people with basal cell carcinoma will experience oozing, bleeding, or crusting of the skin while others will not.
+Additionally, some people with BCC will experience oozing, bleeding, or crusting of the skin while others will not.
 That said, it is best to avoid self-diagnosis and seek medical treatment if you notice any changes in the appearance of your skin.
-And this is true even if they are small changes.
+This is true even if they are small changes.

-In summary, basal cell carcinoma is treatable and curable.
+In summary, BCC is treatable and curable.
 However, putting off treatment can quickly make a bad problem even worse.
 That said, if you have observed any changes in your skin, big or small, it would be in your best interest to schedule an appointment with a physician as soon as possible.